-Altan said that the appellate court’s ruling for his release was proof that he was detained despite not being guilty.
+Altan said that the appellate court ruling for his release was proof of his wrongful arrest and pre-trial detention.

 Expressing frustration over the prosecutor insisting on the original charge despite both the Constitutional Court’s and the appellate court’s rulings in his favor, Altan said the government has even paid him non-pecuniary damages in compensation for his detention as per the Constitutional Court ruling.